 We fought the application tooth and nail for two years - and finally, in October 2011, Southwark’s planning committee saw sense and rejected it unanimously.

-However, the Mayor of London, Boris Johnson, has called in the application, and on 26th February 2013 he will decide our fate.
+However, the Mayor of London, Boris Johnson, has called in the application, and on 19th November 2013 he will decide our fate.

+Many thanks to everyone who has supported our campaign so far.
 We still have a massive fight on our hands to save Ministry of Sound, and need your help to show Boris why he should #savemosclub.